miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 Now whenever your Ember app makes a GET request to `/api/authors`, Mirage will respond with this data.

----
+## Dynamic mocks

-This works, and is traditionally how HTTP mocking is done - but hard-coded responses like this have some problems:
+This works, and is traditionally how HTTP mocking is done - but hard-coded responses like this have a few problems:

    - *They're inflexible*.
 What if you want to change this route's response data in your tests?
    - *They contain formatting logic*.
 Logic that formats the shape of your JSON payload (e.g., including the root `authors` key) is now duplicated across all your mock routes.
    - *They're too basic.* Inevitably, when your mocks need to deal with more complex things like relationships, these simple ad hoc responses start to break down.

 Mirage provides some primitives that let you write more flexible, powerful mocks.
-Let's see how they work.
+Let's see how they work by replacing our basic mock above.

 First, let's define an `author` model: